qconn-io/apiops-assistant/instructions/instructions.md

 }
 ```

-Keep this structure updated and reference it regularly.
+Keep this structure updated as a document named "project_context" in the Claude Project context and reference it regularly.
 Do not move forward unless the necessary information for the current phase is provided and the completion criteria for that phase are fulfilled.

 ---